Criticism of Zoroastrianism: Who is a Zoroastrian (Zarathushti)?

 Much like the question of who is a Jew?, Zoroastrian identity, especially whether it is adopted through birth or belief (or both), "remains a cause for tension" within the community.
 Reformers have criticised the orthodox refusal to accept religious converts as one reason for the communities' declining population.

 Predestination

 Zoroastrians have been criticized by Muslim authors for their rejection of predestination.
 This follows a famous hadith of Muhammad in which he negatively associates the Qadariyah Islamic sect with the Magians.

 Patriarchy

-Zoroastrianism has been criticized for the perception that it promotes a patriarchal system, expressed through such avenues as an all-male priesthood.
+Zoroastrianism has been criticized for the perception that it promotes a patriarchal system, expressed through such avenues as an all-male priesthood and its historical allowance of polygamy—practiced by Zoroaster himself.